ruauka/grpc-client-service-go/README.md

 }
 ```

-To get the main calculation, send a post request to http://localhost:8000/execute.
+To get the main calculation send a POST request to http://localhost:8000/execute.
 The example of request JSON you con find in directory:

 ```bash